Aasmah Mir is a Sony Gold Award-winning broadcaster and the co-presenter of ‘Saturday Live‘ on BBC Radio 4.

 She has also appeared on ITV’s ‘The Agenda’ three times in 2014 and 2015, once on the panel with the then Prime Minister David Cameron.

 She has presented documentaries for Radio 4 and the BBC World Service.
-She reviewed the papers for ITV’s ‘Lorraine’ for 4 years and continues to do so for Sky News.
+She reviewed the papers for ITV’s ‘Lorraine’ for 4 years and continues to do so for Sky News and BBC News.
 From 2005 to 2007, she wrote a column for the Sunday Herald newspaper.

 Away from journalism, she launched Cracking Curries in 2012 with her sister – a website and cookery series on YouTube, showing novice cooks how to make simple and authentic Pakistani food.
 Series 2 and 3 of Cracking Curries are also now on YouTube.